 In a previous article, we focused our attention on how to write an invoice for your freelance work from A to Z. So, we think it’s high time that we break down all the pieces of knowledge you need to know about how to calculate billable hours.
 We’ll try to answer all the whats and hows of billable time calculation.

 The definition of billable hours

-Generally, freelancers, start-ups, and agencies tend to track their work in billable hours.
+Generally, freelancers, start-ups, and creative agencies tend to track their work in billable hours.
 So what are billable hours?
 They compose the total hours of work.
 In cases that teams work on multiple tasks or professionals that undertake many projects, the concept of billable time is highly valuable.
-It also comes in pretty handy since it helps them keep their billable hours and the overall workload under control.
+It also comes in pretty handy since it helps them keep their billable hours under control and manage the overall workload.

 The perks of tracking billable hours

 Tracking your time gives you substantial information about how much you work and directly affects the way you calculate your billable hours.
 The tracking process can also facilitate the way you create budgets for future projects (if you’re part of a team).
 Simultaneously, it also helps you invoice accurately your clients and provides you with hard data.
 Data that can be used to pay employees for their working hours as a small business owner or share the payment with partnering freelancers.
 If the right billable time is not tracked, then no one will get paid for their labor’s worth.

 How to determine your billable hours

 You’ve decided to start tracking your hours from now on, but you’re not sure about the tasks that qualify as billable hours.
 The list of things you may include can be quite long depending on your profession and other miscellaneous factors.

 We’ve just explained all about the nature of billable hours and the most common tasks that can be tracked as billable hours.
 But what about the non-billable time?
 How could we define non-billable hours?
 Sometimes the line between what should be charged or not is blurry.